The Spanish Flu Pandemic, also know as the

 36 cases of influenza, resulting in

 6 deaths.
-By May, the killer flu had established itself on 2 continents and was spreading spectacularly.
+By May, the killer flu had established itself on two continents and was spreading spectacularly.

 The